-All industry credit policies are approved by the Executive Credit Committee and confirmed annually by the Board Risk Committee.
-The Industry Credit Principles are approved by Group Credit Committee Wholesale (GCCW) and confirmed by Executive Credit Committee (ECC).
+There are also specific industry credit principles for Fish farming and Fishing vessels.
+All industry credit policies are approved by the Executive Credit Committee and confirmed annually to the Board Risk Committee.
+The industry credit principles are approved by Group Credit Committee Wholesale Banking (GCCW) and confirmed by Executive Credit Committee (ECC).